chrisgrieser/nvim-tinygit/README.md

 - `gitsigns.nvim`: No feature overlap. `tinygit` rather complements `gitsigns` as the latter is used to stage changes (`:GitSigns stage_hunk`) quickly, and the former allows you to commit (and push) those changes quickly.
-- `Neogit` / `Fugitive`: These two probably cover every feature `tinygit` has, but with much more configuration options.
+- `Neogit` / `Fugitive`: These two probably cover much more features than `tinygit` has, but with much more configuration options.
 The benefit of `tinygit` is that it is more lightweight and aims to streamline common actions by smartly combining operations.
 For instance, the smart-commit command combines staging, committing, and pushing.
+As such, `tinygit` is mostly for those people that do want a more nimble and lightweight git integration.
 - `diffview.nvim`: No overlap, except for the command to search the file history.
   `tinygit`'s version of file history search should be easier to use and has a few more quality-of-life features, such as automatically jumping to occurrences of